lynchs61/Mathematica-Test-Runner/README.md

                                    {spec, tap, json, mathematica, junit}.
       -o, --outputfile <filepath>  The path to the output file to save the results.
 If this is omitted the results will be sent to stdout.
+      -m, --failmissingmsg         Whether or not to fail the test if the expected message is missing.

     Reporters: